jofrep/dfir/02-PhishingCorreos/README.md

 </html>
 ```

-6) We some some functions generating random strings.
-If we clean up the code and rename some variables, we get the following:
+6) We see some functions generating random strings.
+If we clean up the code and rename some variables and functions, we get the following cleaner code:

 ```html
 <html>